1. Attract the Best Candidates with a Great Job Post

 Here are a few tips to make you confident in your final hire:

-- Review work samples.
 Ask for samples of their previous work.
-Nothing beats empirical evidence.
+Nothing beats actual evidence.

 If a candidate ever tells you that he or she doesn’t have Internet access or doesn’t have a computer and would like you to purchase one for them, don’t do it.
 It’s likely a scam.